Consider these scenarios, each from a different organization, and the unfortunate, but logical, conclusions that can be drawn from each one:

 - A pleasant and cheerful frontline worker is treated as a “rate-buster” by his peers because they are fearful that management will read his apparent happiness as a signal that pay increases are unnecessary.
 Unfortunate conclusion: Happy people don’t understand the “facts” of work life.
 Or they’re too selfish to tone themselves down for the sake of others.

 And here’s my own anecdotal data: On Monday mornings, when I take the elevator in my office building, in addition to my usual habit of greeting everyone I meet, I’m often humming or extra smiley, because I love to go to work.
-But people who don’t know me (and even some who do) shake their heads in disbelief — they’re dragging themselves in to work.
+People who don’t know me (and even some who do) shake their heads in disbelief — they’re dragging themselves in to work.
 It’s true that I’m my own boss, which counts for a lot.
 But it’s still sad to think that so many people wish, so often and so publicly, that they didn’t have to go to work.

 Are you happy to go to work, to be at work, and to do the majority of your work?
 If not, why not?
 Wouldn’t you like to be?
 Do you think it’s a realistic possibility?